tranlevantra/VisNA/README.md

   data, meaning that the missing values themselves influence whether they are missing.

+The detection of missing data mechanisms incurs appropriate handling strategies, such as imputation methods, to avoid bias and improve the quality of the analysis.
 In practice, MCAR is rare, with most missing data mechanisms falling under MAR or MNAR. **VisNA** is particularly helpful in visualizing missing patterns and assisting in identifying these two common mechanisms, making it a valuable tool in the preprocessing and analysis of incomplete datasets.

 ## Installation